-Prediabetes is a terminology used by professionals to refer to a condition when the blood glucose level is in range of 100 to 125 (mg/dl).
-It is unusual because the normal range of blood sugar is 70 to 99 (mg/dl), however, a person suffering from diabetes has blood sugar level greater than 126 (mg/dl).
-Thus, we can conclude that prediabetes is a condition where blood glucose level is although higher than normal level but it is not as high to be called diabetes.
-It is considered that people with prediabetes are at risk of developing diabetes type 2, but they usually do not show symptoms of diabetes.
+Prediabetes is a term used by professionals to refer to a condition when the blood glucose level is in the range of 100 to 125 (mg/dl).
+It is unusual because the normal range of blood sugar is 70 to 99 (mg/dl.
+However, a person suffering from diabetes has a blood sugar level greater than 126 (mg/dl).
+Thus, we can conclude that prediabetes is a condition where the blood glucose level is higher than the normal level but it is not as high as to be called diabetes.
+It is considered that people with prediabetes are at higher risk of developing diabetes type 2, but they usually do not show symptoms of diabetes.

 What are the Risk Factors for Diabetes:

-Following are considered as risk factors for diabetes in the general population:
+The following are considered risk factors for diabetes in the general population:

 Diabetes running in family

-High levels of high-density lipoprotein (HDL) generally less than 40 mg/dl or 50mg/dl
+High levels of high-density lipoprotein (HDL) are generally less than 40 mg/dl or 50mg/dl

 Polycystic ovary syndrome (PCOS)